KDE/documentation-develop-kde-org/content/docs/kirigami/style-colors.md

 weight: 101
 group: style
 description: >
-  Make your app follow you user color scheme
+  Make your app follow your user color scheme
 ---

 Kirigami has a color palette that follow the system colors, to better integrate